 This family-friendly hike starts just past the site of the Sol Duc Hotel (destroyed by fire in 1912).
 Shade encompasses the majority of the route with a thick forest canopy overhead—solitude is only broken by the roar of the falls.
 Ever changing, the falls split into multiple channels and cascades.

 The moss throughout the Hoh Rainforest is so vibrantly green that it requires sunglasses.
 And an umbrella.
-With over 200 inches of rain a year, it the soppiest forest in the U.S.
+With over 200 inches of rain a year, it is the soppiest forest in the U.S., which helps make it home to a thriving animal population to rival the best hikes in Yellowstone.

 For the full experience, the Hoh River Trail is a 19 mile out-and-back to Blue Glacier.
 Remember that 19 miles up also means 19 miles back down, so most people either do a shorter hike or camp at the reservable backcountry sites available along the way.
 A typical day hike can be as short as two miles out-and-back with no loss in the experience.